sk2003hw/Turing-Machine-for-Division/README.md

 # Turing-Machine-for-Division
-Turing Machine for division and representations of the quotient and remainder.
+A Turing machine that computes and displays the quotient and remainder for the division of natural numbers

 The output and relevant explanations have been provided in the report.
 These are not being posted publicly as the coursework in still in use.
 Please contact me on shreya11kala@gmail.com for the password to access the files.